Skip to content

 hasInformation

 Type guard based on the literal information stored in the Either.
-Lets you precisely target a business case without extra introspection.
+Lets you precisely target one or many business cases without extra introspection.

 Interactive example